soc82/photon-test/wp-content/plugins/add-to-any/README.txt

 * For all prior versions, see 1.6.12 or earlier

 == Upgrade Notice ==

+= 1.7.31 =
+Using the Facebook Like button?
+You can enable its counter by clicking the down arrow below the Facebook Like button in AddToAny settings.
+For accurate counts when you enable [AddToAny Share Count Recovery](https://www.addtoany.com/blog/fix-share-counts-after-https-domain-url-change/), switch to AddToAny's standard Facebook share button instead of the Like button, because the Facebook Like button does not offer a way for previous counts to be recovered.

 = 1.7.28 =
 New floating options!
 Hide a bar until the page is scrolled past a header.
 Hide a bar where it would overlap a footer.
 Center your floating horizontal bar, too.